ysa134/torii/README.md

   * Force commit new/changed files in app-addon/ and vendor-addon/
   * `git tag <version>`
   * `git push --tags`
+  * Publishing a version git tag will automatically register a new bower version
+  * To publish the updated npm module, `npm publish ./`

 ## How to help